sourcehut-mirrors/chawan/doc/cgi.md

 * Paths beginning with `/cgi-bin/` or `/$LIB/` are stripped of this segment automatically.
 So e.g. `cgi-bin:/cgi-bin/script-name` becomes `cgi-bin:script-name`.
-* If `external.w3m-cgi-compat` is true, file: URLs are converted to `cgi-bin:` URLs if the path name starts with `/cgi-bin/`, `/$LIB/`, or the path of a local CGI script.
-Note: this is unsafe, please do not use it unless you must.
 * Absolute paths are accepted as e.g. `cgi-bin:/path/to/cgi/dir/script-name`.
   Note however, that this only works if `/path/to/cgi/dir` has already been specified as a CGI directory in `external.cgi-dir`.